We tested 20+ Daily Planner Apps and here are the best 5

 4. TickTick

-TickTick is a flexible Daily Planner app that combines tasks, calendar scheduling, habit tracking, and even a Pomodoro timer.
+TickTick might be the best-value daily planner.
+It combines tasks, calendar scheduling, habit tracking, and even a Pomodoro timer.
 It’s great for people who want structure in their day without overcomplicating things.

 Key features